Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 During your procedure:

 You will lie on a table.
 Your legs will be put up in stirrups.
-Your caregiver will insert a gloved hand to check your vagina and cervix.
+Your healthcare provider will insert a gloved hand to check your vagina and cervix.
 He will gently put in a warmed speculum to widen and hold open your vagina.
 A catheter will be inserted into your cervix.
 Once the catheter is inserted, the speculum may be removed.
-Your caregiver will then inject a dye through the catheter and several x-ray pictures will be taken.
+Your healthcare provider will then inject a dye through the catheter and several x-ray pictures will be taken.
 After the x-rays are taken, the catheter will be removed.
 You will need to wear a sanitary pad to absorb blood or dye that drains after the procedure.

 After your procedure: